KyberNetwork/developer-portal/docs/api-trading.md

 *Source*: [https://github.com/KyberNetwork/apis](https://github.com/KyberNetwork/apis)

-The Trading API's role is to allow a user to be able to programmatically interact with the KyberNetwork contract without in depth understanding of blockchain and smart contracts. **The API currently only supports ETH <-> ERC20 trades.**
+The Trading API's role is to allow a user to be able to programmatically interact with the KyberNetwork contract without in depth understanding of smart contracts. **The API currently only supports ETH <-> ERC20 trades.**
 ___

 ## INDEX